CottonPajamas/DjangoRestApiExample-Python/README.md

 1. Clone the repository to your local workspace.

 2. Inside your 'restproject' folder, open your settings.py file.
-Here, kindly input in the appropriate details under the 'DATABASES' tuple,
+Here, kindly input in the appropriate details under the 'DATABASES' tuple.

 3. Save and close the file.